icbi-lab/nextNEOpi/README.md

 which only variants that were called by a minimum of 2 of the callers are listed.
 All vcf files are annotatd with VEP.
 In addition the germline variants are called using HaploTypeCaller and a phased vcf for pVACseq is generated as well.
+Copy number variations are analyzed using CNVkit, ASCAT, and sequenza.
+Tumor purity is estimated by ASCAT and Sequenza and is used to derive the clonality measure for the predicted neoantigens.
+Tumor mutational burden (TMB) is calculated for all variants over the entire read covered genome and for coding variants on read covered exons.
 HLA class I and class II alleles are predicted with OptiType and HLAHD.
 Class I and Class II neoepitopes are predicted with pVACseq using netMHCpan, netMHCIIpan and mhcflurry.
 In addition mixMHC2pred is used as complement Class II